shubhaankargupta/GANFT/README.md

 #
 **I plan to make this repository grow further by introducing newer methods to get much better results, or potentially pivot towards other artistic styles.
 Feel free to send in a PR, Issue, or get in touch if you want to contribute.**

-All CryptoPunk illustrations used are credited to [LarvaLabs](https://larvalabs.com/cryptopunks).
-I do not intend to make profits from their intellectual property.
+All open-source CryptoPunk illustrations used are credited to [LarvaLabs](https://larvalabs.com/cryptopunks).